glpi-project/doc-agent/source/configuration.rst

     Specify the maximum number of remote inventory the agent can process at the same time.

     By default, only one remote inventory can be processed at a given time.

+.. _assetname-support:

+``assetname-support`` (Available since GLPI Agent v1.5) On unix/linux, this option permits to decide how the computer should be named while referencing the computer name.
+This option can be set to a numeric value:

+       - ``1`` (the default) means to use the short name
+       - ``2`` means to leave the found hostname unchanged, this can be a Fully Qualified Domain Name (FQDN) or a short name depending on the system
+       - ``3`` means to always try to use the FQDN (this support case will be available in next version or can be available in nightly builds)

+   MacOSX & Win32 platforms don't support this option.

+   For remoteinventory, this option in not supported until v1.6.1.
+And later, the ``3`` value support for FQDN needs `perl` to be installed on the remote computer and ``perl`` mode enabled on the defined remote for the RemoteInventory task.

+   Until v1.6.1, this option only affect the computer name as seen in GLPI Assets list.
+After, it will also be used to decide how agent reports its `deviceid` to GLPI.